-The only place to stay at the famous Johnston Canyon are the Johnston Canyon Bungalows.
+The only place to stay at the famous Johnston Canyon is the Johnston Canyon Bungalows.
 They are one of the best (and only) places to stay on the Bow Valley Parkway and offer the most charming cabins to enjoy.

-Johnston Canyon Bungalows has been family owned since 1926 and is conveniently located right at the start of Johnston Canyon.
+Johnston Canyon Bungalows has been family-owned since 1926 and is conveniently located right at the start of Johnston Canyon.
 They have 42 cabin-style accommodation that varies in size and room amenities.
 Most of the bungalows have a large open bedroom, porch area, wood-burning fireplace, as well as luxury amenities like a flat-screen tv, bridge, and bathrobes.
 They are some of the most romantic places you can stay in Banff.

 They also operate the Black Swift Bistro and the Market Cafe – some of the only places you can find food on the Bow Valley Parkway.
-It’s a great Banff cabin to stay not only on the entire parkway, but all of Banff!
+It’s a great Banff cabin to stay not only on the entire parkway but all of Banff!

 - Address – Bow Valley Parkway (GPS)

 - Full Review: Johnston Canyon Cabins and Resort Ultimate Review

 Chief Mountain Lodge (Waterton)